-Innocent Spouse relief is provided for under §6015 of the Internal Revenue Code.
-Innocent Spouse Relief provides for relief from the Joint and Severable liability that arises from filing in a Joint tax return.
-In plain English, what this means is that Innocent Spouse Relief, if granted, stops you from owing the IRS and stops the IRS from trying to collect those tax debts that you incurred while married.
+Innocent Spouse Relief is provided for under §6015 of the Internal Revenue Code.
+Innocent Spouse Relief provides for relief from the Joint and Severable liability that arises from filing a Joint tax return.
+In plain English, Innocent Spouse Relief stops you from owing the IRS.
+It stops the IRS from trying to collect those tax debts that you incurred while married.

 Now, functionally, there is quite a bit more nuance into how these claims work.
-Especially if the spouse requesting the relief knew that the taxes weren’t being paid or reported correctly or they should have known that they weren’t being paid or reported correctly based on the evidence in their life at the time.
+Especially if the spouse requesting the relief knew that the taxes weren’t paid or reported correctly.
+They should have known that they weren’t paid or reported correctly based on the evidence in their life at the time.

-Most of the time, persons requesting innocent spouse relief who are aware of underpayment or under assessment issues, are granted relief because of varying levels of financial, emotional and/or physical abuse.
-Essentially, if you can prove that you were in fear of your safety or it’s reasonable to assume your safety might be in danger if you attempted to correct the situation, you have a good chance of being able to receive innocent spouse relief.
+Most of the time, persons requesting innocent spouse relief are aware of underpayment or under-assessment issues.
+They grant relief because of varying levels of financial, emotional, or physical abuse.
+Essentially, if you can prove that you were in fear of your safety or assume your safety might be in danger if you attempted to correct the situation.
+You have a good chance of being able to receive innocent spouse relief.